-Where to next, for Australians with deafness or impaired hearing, relying on the CapTel phone and the captioning service?
+Alternatives for those with deafness or impaired hearing, relying on the CapTel phone and national captioning service

 From 1 February 2020, Captel phones were no longer connected to the National Relay Service — read why in the Statement to the House.
-Many rely on captioning phones to communicate with the outside world including their doctors, pharmacists, family, friends and care-givers.
+Many rely on captioning phones to communicate with the outside world including their doctors, pharmacists, family, friends, colleagues, customers and care-givers.
 Understand the need to migrate to alternatives.

 How CapTel captioning used to work

-The CapTel® captioning phone works in a similar way to a regular phone but adds live captioning, sometimes known as transcription, subtitles, or voice-to-text.
+The CapTel® captioning phone worked in a similar way to a regular phone but added live captioning, sometimes known as transcription, subtitles, or voice-to-text.

-To call a friend from your Captel phone, you first press a Captions button to enable captioning, then dial your friend’s number.
-The Captel phone connects you to your friend so that you can talk, just like using a traditional phone.
-The volume is amplified so that if you have residual hearing, you can hear your friend’s voice more loudly.
+To call a friend from your phone, you would first press a Captions button to enable captioning, then dial your friend’s number.
+The phone would connect you to your friend so that you could talk, just like using a traditional phone.

-The CapTel also connects you to the captioning service, automatically.
-The captioning service transcribes everything your friend says into text, using a human relay officer, sometimes called a relay agent.
+The phone would also connect you to the domestic captioning service, via the Internet.
+The captioning service would transcribe your friend’s voice into text, using a human relay officer, sometimes called a relay agent.
 The officer would re-read what he thought he heard into a computer (adding a delay) and then, using his keyboard, the officer would attempt to correct anything that was mis-heard or mis-captioned (adding another delay).
-The text was sent to your phone via your Internet connection, and appears on a small screen built into your CapTel phone.
-This enables you to read what the other person is saying.
+The text was sent to your phone via your Internet connection, and appeared on a small screen built into the phone.
+This enabled you to read what the other person was saying.

 The captioning service is run by the National Relay Service (NRS).
-NRS is an Australian-government initiative that offers a wide variety of services to help people who have hearing and/or speech impairments to make and receive calls.
+NRS is a government initiative that offers a wide variety of services to help people who have hearing and/or speech impairments to make and receive calls.

-- Direct dial: You dial the phone number of the person you want to call, and vice-versa.
+- Direct dial: You dialed the phone number of the person you wanted to call, and vice-versa.
 There was no need for you or your callers to call the relay officer (as is the case with some other systems such as TTY).

-- Accuracy: Captions are delayed but are usually quite accurate, due to the use of a trained human relay officer, as long as the speech is not too fast.
+- Accuracy: Captions were delayed but were usually quite accurate, due to the use of a trained Australian human relay officer, as long as the speech was not too fast.